arangodb/docs/3.7/graphs-smart-graphs.md

 -----------------------

 DisjointSmartGraphs are a specialized type of SmartGraphs.
-SmartGraphs they are quite equal compared to their origin, expect one important
-detail:

 Where SmartGraphs are almost local, DisjointSmartGraphs are guaranteed to be local in any case by definition.
 A DisjointSmartGraph prohibits edges between